CamioCam/examples/batch_import/README.md

 ### Checking Job Status

-The full documentation of the Jobs API can be found [here](api.camio.com/#jobs).
+Here is the full documentation for the [Jobs API](api.camio.com/#jobs).
 To get information about a specific job given a job ID, you would do the following.

 `GET https://www.camio.com/api/jobs/{{job_id}}`